How to Build a Scrum Team with Contractors?

 - Be cautious with up- or downscaling.
 Often management considers contractors as the first ones they can get rid of when for example there's a lack of funding.
 Although this makes sense, management should be careful not to up- or downscale continuously.
 This will have a devastating effect on the team's productivity.
 But also the contractors won't truly buy-in because of the continuous uncertainty.
 Only change the team's composition when the reasons for it are completely well-founded.

 - Treat contractors the same as employees.
 Differentiate as little as possible.
 For example: invite the entire team when there's something to celebrate or the company is having a fun offsite.
 Involve them with everything that might be relevant and reinforces their relationship with the company.

 - Focus on collective ownership of the product.
 You don't want any desultory parts that don't fit the bigger picture.
-Of course a professional contractor will always keep an eye on the entire product.
+Of course, a professional contractor will always keep an eye on the entire product.
 But the importance can't be emphasized enough.
-From the beginning, explain the product vision, backlog and roadmap and hereby stimulate the collective ownership.
+From the beginning, explain the product vision, backlog, and roadmap and hereby stimulate collective ownership.

 - Explain the cultural values and principles of the organization.
 A contractor should understand what type of organization he became part of.
 What are the values and principles that should be lived up to?
 What is the recommended behavior?
 Are there any team agreements that must be followed?
 This should already be pointed out during the job interviews; it will increase the chance to hire someone that really fits the team.

 - Agree upon a quality-driven contract.
 For sure, the contract shouldn't be a 'killer contract' that causes distrust from the beginning.
 But defining the desired technical and functional quality upfront is possible.
 Fix quality and of course don't fix scope.
 This prevents uncomfortable conversations afterward and separates the professional contractors from the average ones.